 The next most common cause is tracking issues.
 These occur when traffic is coming through to your site but isn’t being recorded properly.
 To diagnose these problems can take a bit more work than comparing attribution models.

 In approximate order of importance, we recommend checking that:

-- All Facebook ads have tracking (e.g. UTM parameters) correctly applied
+- All Facebook ads have tracking (e.g. universal transverse mercator (UTM) parameters) correctly applied

-- The Facebook pixel is correctly implemented with a conversion event
+- The Facebook pixel is correctly implemented with an applicable conversion event

 - No landing page URLs are being redirected – server redirects often strip tracking parameters

 - The GA profile you are using does not have any filters in place

 - GA is firing in the page header on all pages